-- The OC: - The National Ski Team (for scheduling impacts); - The Nordig Canada Events Committee; and - The Coach and Athlete Development Committee.
+- The OC; - The National Ski Team (NST) (for scheduling impacts); - The Nordiq Canada Events Committee; and - The Coach and Athlete Development Committee.

 Normally the Canadian Championships will be scheduled in mid to late March.
-The dates of the World Cup Finals, the World Championships, the Winter Olympic/Paralympic Games, the World Junior Championships and the Canada Winter Games may be taken into consideration when the dates for the Canadian Championships are determined.
+The dates of the World Cup Finals, the World Championships, and the World Junior and U23 Championships may be taken into consideration when the dates for the Canadian Championships are determined.
 It is preferable to select dates that will allow participation of our full National Ski Team.

-Once Nordiq Canada has selected the winning site, the OC is required to sign an Agreement to Host, and thereafter is responsible for the organization of the event.
+Once Nordiq Canada has a verbal agreement with the host site, the OC is required to sign an Agreement to Host, and thereafter is responsible for the organization of the event.
 The OC is responsible for updating Nordiq Canada on the status of preparations on a regular basis through minutes of meetings, letters and telephone calls, faxes or e-mail.
 The OC will liaise directly with Nordiq Canada (through the Chairperson of the Events Committee and the Events Coordinator (EC) and the TD for guidance and assistance in the conduct of these events.
 The composition and responsibilities of the Event Organizing Committee and the Competition Committee are outlined in the Nordiq Canada Officials Manual.